 Andrea Rockefeller grew up in Webster, NY where she trained and danced competitively.
 She attended The Ohio State University, earning a Bachelor’s degree in Criminology and a Minor in dance.
 While in Columbus, Andrea danced with Xclaim Dance Company, participating in student outreach programs, inspiring children in diverse socio-economic and cultural backgrounds through dance.
 Andrea has Masters degrees in Psychology and Mental Health Counseling and has spent the last 8 years working with children and adults with developmental disabilities.
 Andrea is a Licensed Mental Health Counselor in the state of NY and a Cofounder of Peace Project Mental Health Counseling, providing therapy for children through young adults.
 Andrea has over 10 years of experience teaching and choreographing for dance studios and is a certified Rhythm Works dance instructor, bringing her passions together and allowing her to adequately train dancers with specialized needs.

 Savannah Sexton was born and raised in Cincinnati, OH.
 There, she grew up studying and teaching dance for the past 25 years at Just Off Broadway.
 She also trained with various Ballet companies and traveled to NYC, NY and Los Angeles, CA to train in Jazz, Contemporary and Hip Hop.
 Taught in the style of Ballet, Jazz, Musical Theatre, Acro/Tumbling, Tap, Contemporary and Hip Hop, Savannah loves to use her technical training and versatility while choreographing.
 She enjoys the art of storytelling through dance and music.
 Savannah has won many Specialty Awards, First Overalls, and National Championships with her choreography and teaching skills.
 She went to the University of Cincinnati for college and was a proud member of The UC Dance Team in 2010-2013.
 The team won Silver and Bronze medals at the National Dance Association championship in the style of Pom and Hip Hop.
 One of Savannah’s biggest accomplishments during that time was representing the United States of America at the ICU Worlds Championship, winning USA two Gold medals in the style of, both, Hip Hop and Pom.
 Since college, Savannah has continued to keep up with her dance studies through numerous studios in California, as well as teaching, choreographing and performing in Cincinnati.
 She has worked with many artists in the industry, including Bootsy Collins.
 In addition, Savannah is known for her fun and upbeat skills as a DJ.
 She currently works for Encore Events in Rochester, NY and enjoys sharing her passion for music, DJing several events and weddings.
-Savannah is new to the city of Rochester, NY and is excited to share her expertise and joy for entertainment.
+Savannah is excited to share her expertise and joy for entertainment.

 GUEST ARTISTS